repomaa/crystal-jsonapi/README.md

 ## Usage

-See [examples/people.cr](examples/people.cr) for a real-world example.
+See [examples/people.cr](examples/people.cr) for a real-world example and [examples/people.out.json](examples/people.out.json) for the generated output.

 ## Contributing